New Palette Planner

 We have a winner! 🎉

-A huge congratulations to mandi, our randomly selected winner! 🏆
+A huge congratulations to AHaverinen, our randomly selected winner! 🏆 They will receive Quilt Your Jeans – The Class (on-demand) by Radha!

-Thank you to everyone who participated—your creativity and enthusiasm are what make QuiltInk truly come alive. 💛
+Thank you to everyone who participated—your creativity keeps QuiltInk inspiring!

 Stay tuned for the next challenge, and keep sharing your amazing mock-ups! ✨